 In 2012, Jim Sorenson put $13 million into a business school in Utah and created the Sorenson Impact Foundation where they quietly work on a long list of projects that would make every candidate for sainthood happy.
 Other things like program-related investments (PRIs) vetted by the business school, “select and develop business models for high-impact, early-stage social enterprises capable of reaching underserved populations.”
 I love mouthfuls like that, but what is wrong with it, what is missing in philanthropy?
 According to Forbes, not a thing (Here).

 If you read that Forbes article, then you know the objective of all foundations is to “go to scale,” and that means two things, the more obvious is to spread money all over the globe with a goodwill website to prove it.
 The other is to make wise social impact business investments and get universities to establish a methodology for measurements and publish the results.
 Highly respected multi-billionaires like Jim Sorenson and all the other billionaires in his moral class think they know what the right stuff is or needs to be, so he like many others create these hopeful puppy dog foundations.
 I can look up all the billionaires and foundation staff; I can know where they live, play and work nationally and internationally.
-They are the wealthy residents of a tiny planet.
+They are the wealthy residents of a tiny planet without a clue.

 Bottom line, what is wrong, what is missing?
 The hundreds of multi-billionaires are missing in the vapor of their wealth.
 A wrong-headed street-intellect assumption is they have formed an oligarchy and now vie to rule the world, distracting us with their wonderfulness.
 The truth is far dire; they have tucked themselves away in their boardrooms happily overlooking their private empires of goodness, adapting and maneuvering to sustain themselves among one another, while all the while the world is burning, slowly almost imperceptibly into ash and dust.
 So, bottom line, yes, it is their fault, and this is important, except for a few they didn’t mean it.